dpeachpeach/kalshi-rust/README.md

 | **Market/GetMarketHistory** | Get data about a single market's historical data |✅           |
 | **Market/GetMarketOrderBook** | Get a market's order book |✅         |
 | **Market/GetSeries** | Get data about a series |✅         |

+### Detailed Docs, More verbose errors + QOL: 🟡
+I am currently revamping the errors provided by the API to provide more support for the user to debug their work.
+I am also revamping the datatypes of the project to take advantage of Rust's enums to ensure that the user minimizes error-prone requests to the server.

+After the project is successfully refactored and the quality of life is topped off, I will write detailed docs to support a user's implementation of a Kalshi bot.

+### Websocket wrapper: ❌
+As of now the kalshi_api doesn't host a lot of functionality through a websocket connection, in fact it doesn't even support submitting / altering orders through it.
+However a goal of mine for this project is to successfully write a websocket implementation for anyone using the API.